sepehr-mortaheb/concussion/README.md

   - 12 participants in the acute phase (2 of them have 2 acquisitions)
   - 30 participants in the chronic phase
   - 19 healthy participants

-- **Included with Questions**
-  - TCLC008 has two complete functional acquisitions.
-Which one?